Quantcast

 Veil of Shadows has a familiar Xuanhuan setting and inevitably gives us some Fangs of Fortune nostalgia with the initial world building, similar visuals and overlapping cast but compared to FoF, VoS has a more complex and intricate plotline, the world is vaster and more diverse and the characters more layered.
 In contrast to the slow storytelling of FoF, VoS requires viewers to pay attention to details, fast developing plot and ever-evolving characters.

 The characters are interesting, complex and veiled, with every episode revealing something new about them.
 They are constantly developing and difficult to see through, but each has their own unique charm that pulls you in and eventually grows on you even if you didn’t like them initially.
 They have their own strengths, schemes and hidden agendas that keeps you interested and constantly on your toes.
 All the characters feel deliberate and purposeful; no one is just existing without reason.
-Everyone seems alive and important in their own way, no matter how big or small the role they play in the main story, which paired with strong chemistry between the cast members make every dynamic feel balanced and compelling.
+Everyone seems alive and important in their own way, no matter how big or small the role they play in the main story - which paired with strong chemistry between the cast members make every dynamic feel balanced and compelling.

 The romance is also incredibly remarkable here.
-The two main couples, JL x LWY and WSW x WWY bring a different but equally captivating flavour to the drama.
+The two main couples, JL x LWY and WSG x WWY bring a different but equally captivating flavour to the drama.
 Despite having very different dynamics, both couples are alluring in their own way and have amazing chemistry that makes you fall in love with them.
 Compared to GJM’s previous dramas, VoS leans more heavily into romance and I’m really glad they took the time to authentically develop their relationship.

 The cast of VoS is undoubtedly stellar.
 They’re a beautiful and talented bunch, and coupled with the gorgeous styling and stunning visuals, it is a delicious feast for the eyes.